 What is Alzheimer’s?

-Alzheimer’s is actually a form of dementia, affecting an individual’s memory, thinking, and behaviour.
+Alzheimer’s is a form of dementia, affecting an individual’s memory, thinking and behaviour.
 Alzheimer’s is a progressive disease, which means that symptoms increase in severity as time goes by.
 In later stages of the disease, it can affect major brain functions and impact an individual’s ability to live independently.

 The symptoms of Alzheimer’s are categorised into three stages: the early stage after initial diagnosis, the middle stage as the disease develops, and the later stage when it has the most severe effect.